 Can I combine education pricing with other promotions?

-Yes, education pricing stacks with the Back to School promotion.
-It does not stack with employee discounts, AppleCare promotions, or other percentage-off deals.
+Education pricing generally stacks with the Back to School promotion — but the MacBook Neo is reportedly excluded from the 2026 free-accessory bundle because of its already-low price.
+Education pricing does not stack with employee discounts, AppleCare promotions, or other percentage-off deals.

 Do I need a .edu email address?